 How often do you eat it?

-Well, sorry to keep bugging you with questions but I suppose these questions are all for good 😀
+Well, sorry to keep bugging you with questions but I suppose these questions are all for good.

-It is the feast of passover and some people are getting ready for this festival while others are like ~ whaaatt are you talking about?
-What is passover?
-You can read more about passover here.
+It is the feast of Passover and some people are getting ready for this festival while others are like ~ whaaatt are you talking about?
+What is Passover?
+You can read more about Passover here.

-Oh hang on!
+Oh, hang on!
 While some people are busy buying already-made matzos, others are busy making their own unleavened bread themselves.

 So the question is, what is unleavened bread?

 Unleavened bread is a special type of bread prepared basically without any leavening agents to commemorate the feast of Passover.
-Unleavened bread comes in various shapes and forms; while some people would prefer the breads to be flattened, others prefer various shapes but most importantly the bread mustn’t contain yeast.
+Unleavened bread comes in various shapes and forms; while some people would prefer the bread to be flattened, others prefer various shapes but most importantly the bread mustn't contain yeast.

 I am so choosy about my unleavened bread.
 Yes, I like unleavened bread especially when it is soft and tasteful but I realized that many versions are too dry and too hard for my liking.
 As a result, I make mine so that I can tweak the ingredients the way I want it.

 I use a proportionate amount of butter and fresh milk to get the right texture I need and believe me, it works perfectly well for me.
-I also added condensed milk, salt and sugar to my unleavened bread too [As simple as that].
+I also added condensed milk, salt and sugar to my unleavened bread too

 When I talk of flat-breads, I don't mean the usual flat-breads that contain leaving agents such as baking soda and baking powder. rather flat-breads that are exclusively prepared without any leavening agent.